 Fast forward to the 21st century, where women are now allowed to be tough, to say NO, to speak their mind, to become CEO's and to enjoy sex.
 Women have become more assertive and in tune to their needs, wants and desires.

 Some men like the fact that women are able to "talk the talk" and "walk the walk", while others feel intimidated by it.
 Without a doubt this change has had great impact on relationships between men and women, specifically the actions and behaviors of women.

 According to 2012 statistics from the Journal of Marital and Family Therapy, 14% of married women have cheated compared to 22% of married men.
-Although women are not exceeding men in cheating, they are having emotional affairs and sex behind their man's back.
+Although women are not exceeding men in cheating, women are having emotional affairs and sex behind their man's back.
 However, when a woman cheats, she is usually cheating for emotional intimacy while a man usually cheats for physical pleasure.

 Women are still emotionally invested in their relationships.
-They want to feel desired, wanted and irresistable.
+Women want to feel desired, wanted and irresistable.
 It's quite phenomenal how far women have come in this world, from women's lib, entering the workforce, becoming professionals, breadwinners of the family, and now getting their needs met; even if it means cheating.
 Now get ready to see what I reveal about why women cheat.

 Reason 1.
 Lack of attention and intimacy: